redhat-marketplace/redhat-marketplace-operator/datareporter/v2/README.md

 - Install the IBM Data Reporter Operator
 - Set your context to the IBM Data Reporter Operator namespace
   - `oc project redhat-marketplace`
-- Create a secret containing an X-API-KEY used for posting events
-  - `oc create secret generic mysecret1 --from-literal=X-API-KEY=123abc`
-- Create the DataReporterConfig named `datareporterconfig` as per the sample `config/samples/marketplace_v1alpha1_datareporterconfig.yaml`
+- Create or Configure the DataReporterConfig named `datareporterconfig` as per the sample `config/samples/marketplace_v1alpha1_datareporterconfig.yaml`
-  - Reference the secret name containing the X-API-KEY
+  - Reference the service account in the format example `system:serviceaccount:openshift-redhat-marketplace:ibm-data-reporter-operator-api`
-  - Optionally provide any metadata that will be attached to events submitted by this X-API-KEY
+  - Optionally provide any metadata that will be attached to events submitted by this user
 - Apply the ClusterRole, ServiceAccount and Secret that will be used to authorize access to the IBM Data Reporter service
   - `oc apply -f hack/role/role.yaml`
 - Create the CluterRoleBinding